Olivier-Go/symfony-docker/README.md

 ## Features

-- Production, development and CI ready
+- Development and production ready
 - Just 1 service by default
 - Blazing-fast performance thanks to [the worker mode of FrankenPHP](https://frankenphp.dev/docs/worker/)
 - [Installation of extra Docker Compose services](docs/extra-services.md) with Symfony Flex